lucasherediadv/psg/README.md

 ## Psg

-Psg is a command-line tool that generates secure and memorable passphrases and cryptographically secure random passwords.
-It uses the [diceware](https://theworld.com/~reinhold/diceware.html) method and the Go [crypto/rand](https://pkg.go.dev/crypto/rand) package to create strong and reliable passwords.
+Psg is a command-line tool that generates memorable passphrases and cryptographically secure passwords.
+It uses the [diceware](https://theworld.com/~reinhold/diceware.html) method and the Go [crypto/rand](https://pkg.go.dev/crypto/rand) package to create strong passphrases and passwords.

-## Usage

 ### Installation